Volunteers' week 1-7 June 2022

 Lincoln Castle Volunteers

-by Lincoln Castle , almost 3 years agoAt Lincoln Castle we really couldn't do what we do without our brilliant volunteers.
+by Lincoln Castle , about 4 years agoAt Lincoln Castle we really couldn't do what we do without our brilliant volunteers.

 Our team of lively, positive volunteers help turn our visitors' day out into a walk through 1000 years of history.
 They make the grounds of the Castle look fantastic at all times, they make sales in the shops, clean tables in the café and provide a warm, friendly welcome and an outstanding goodbye to all our visitors.